syafinion/Shawarma-Street/README.md

 Generate an application key:

-php artisan key:generate
+- php artisan key:generate

 4. Set Up the Database
 Start your MySQL server via XAMPP

-- Create table called "comp1044_database"
+- Create database called "comp1044_database"

 Run the database migrations:

-php artisan migrate
+- php artisan migrate

 5. Run the Laravel Development Server
 Start the development server:

-php artisan serve
+- php artisan serve

 Your application should now be running at http://localhost:8000.

 Running Tests

 To run the tests for the project, use:

-php artisan test
+- php artisan test

 ## Troubleshooting